The Abajo Mountains, also known as the Blue Mountains, are a small mountain range located west of Monticello and north of Blanding.

 Great alpine mountain biking can also be found in the Abajo Mountains.
 Popular trails include; Robertson's Pasture, Bulldog, Shay Ridge, Spring Creek, Wagon Wheel, and Indian Creek.
 Please visit our Mountain Biking page for more information.

-Anglers seeking alpine solitude will find a few small lakes such as Lloyd’s, Foy, and Monticello lakes with decent trout fishing.
+Anglers seeking alpine solitude will find a few small lakes such as Loyd’s, Foy, and Monticello lakes with decent trout fishing.
 The remote and primitive Dark Canyon Wilderness Area is located nearby.